mario-andreschak/vscode_abap_remote_fs/README.md

+# WORK IN PROGRESS, DO NOT USE IF YOU DONT WANT TO CONTRIBUTE

 # ABAP remote filesystem for visual studio code (beta)

 Turns Visual studio code into an IDE for ABAP development, operating directly on your SAP server.